SanHalacoglu/GameOn/documentation/M5_Requirements_and_Design.md

             - **Description**: When a user clicks on an existing group from the “My Groups” banner, they are taken to the existing group page.
             - **Primary actor(s)**: User
             - **Main success scenario**:
+                1. User is on the main page of GameOn.
-                1. User clicks on an existing group from the "My Groups" section.
+                2. User clicks on an existing group from the "My Groups" section.
-                2. System retrieves group details from the database.
+                3. The View Existing Groups page opens, displaying the group name, group members, and a "Go to Discord Group" button.
-                3. System navigates the user to the "Existing Group" screen.
+                4. User clicks the "Go to Discord Group"
+                5. Discord opens to the newly created group with members added.
             - **Failure scenario(s)**:
                 - 1a.
-Group not found in database, user is not routed to existing group page.
+The group has been deleted or is no longer available when the user tries to click it.
+The groups list is update and displays "No groups found".

 <a name="fr5"></a>